jumpinjackie/mapguide-maestro/UserDoc/source/differences.rst

  * Maestro has a small installation footprint compared to MapGuide Studio.
  * Maestro allows you to edit any resource in its XML form.
 The XML editor is used as a fallback measure if Maestro encounters unsupported or unrecognised resources.
  * Maestro supports all known resource versions.
 Maestro will *never* silently upgrade your resources to the latest version.
+ * Maestro's functionality can be extended by users, either through dedicated extension APIs or through the built-in IronPython scripting engine.
  * Maestro supports custom resource templates
  * Maestro supports the creation and loading of MapGuide Packages (MGP) without needing to use the Site Administrator web application.
  * Maestro has a more active development cycle.